 Well look at that, three years have literally gone past in a blur, and I am sitting here trying to fight back my eyes welling up.
 My baby boy is no longer my little baby boy, and in fact he has grown up so much this year that it’s scary.
 Having just emailed in all of the many forms I am now sitting on my sofa writing this blog post as I prepare for him to go off to Pre-School this September.

 Going to school is like a right of passage and it’s a huge milestone in any child’s life.
 So I wanted to get my son some items to make that transition a bit easier.
 I had seen this gorgeous backpack on a page I follow on Facebook called Ollie & Millie’s.
-I had been looking at buying one for months, I looked around for a while, and then I decided to order one from them when I couldn’t find anything that looked as nice
+I had been looking at buying one for months, I looked around for a while, and then I decided to order one from them when I couldn’t find anything that looked as niceas theirs.

 And because of Covid19 the School is not able to share some things any longer such as plasters, so every child must have their own in their bag.
 But that isn’t all, and my sons allergies also pose issues so he has to have everything he needs altogether in one bag.
 Luckily everything has fitted into the one I have chosen to buy from Ollie & Millie’s.
 Things such as a reusable water bottle (which we use already in my house but I bought my son a new one just for his school days), a (I chose personalised) backpack, snack pots, wellies for outdoor play and any medical items they require for the time frame they are at school are also included.

 I’m very impressed with the backpack because of its quality in both material and its features such as strong straps and zips.
 There are several colours to choose from but my son loves blue so I chose blue for him, and because it’s a light sky blue colour the writing for his name really stands out.
 I was impressed with the time frame between ordering the product and receiving it from Ollie & Millie’s.
 The backpack also has versatility because I was surprised by just how much I could fit inside it, once I had gently opened it out when it arrived.
 Overall I rate it exceptionally highly and would recommend it to any parents who are after a good priced backpack with their child’s name on.
+The cool bag is also a lovely product and it is of excellent quality with a very cute fox design.
+Ollie & Millie’s have a wide range of products and also make personalised t-shirts and other clothing as well.

 Other items that I have got to make things easier for both my son and myself are some fantastic plastic tubs from Tesco which are from the brand Sistema.
 The tubs are not only different sizes than what you would usually see in the supermarket, but they also have fun sections built in and have genius clips and lids too.
 Bonus points that I could get them in blue to match my sons bag as well!